8 Best Renters Insurance Companies in Georgia of 2026

 Renters insurance, like home insurance, is for individuals who rent an apartment or a unit.

-Renters insurance reimburses an individual who has renters insurance if there’s damage or loss in personal property as a result of fire, theft, or vandalism.
+Renters insurance reimburses an individual with renters insurance if there’s damage or loss of personal property due to fire, theft, or vandalism.

 In Georgia, the standard renters insurance policy covers liability, theft, medical treatment, and loss of use.